DevOpsAIguru123/observability/python/README.md

-# Python Observability Stack: Logs & Metrics with OpenTelemetry
+# Python open source Observability Stack: Logs & Metrics with OpenTelemetry

 This project demonstrates a complete observability pipeline using Python, OpenTelemetry, Prometheus, Loki, and Grafana.
 It simulates a payment service generating logs and metrics, which are collected, processed, and visualized.